miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Phil only refer to clinic computer if you already accessed it.
 Fixed clinic guard not dropping key if killed by seductive feeding.
 Made it possible to continue E's quest after visiting Vandal often.
-Moved breakroom at the SM clinic so the geometry fits the outside.
+Moved breakroom so geometry fits and fixed werewolf blood exploit.

 Elizabeth Dane:
 +Added boat model, props, missing door sounds and fixed screenshots.